-The simplest way to think about how inversions work is by comparing a chord to a triangle, or to a basic geometric shape with three sides.
+The simplest way to think about how inversions work is by comparing a chord to a triangle with three sides.
 Once you can imagine that we are using a shape, we can then imagine that all three sides have a label.
 Once we have a shape set, we can imagine that we take that same shape and rotate it, allowing each side to be on the bottom most.
-This is the way that musicians use and think about inversions, we take the shape and by rotating the chord, since the notes are the exact same for each of the shapes, even though the lowest note is not the root, the chord still maintains its identity.
-So, our first inversion now has our root on the top of the chord, instead of on the bottom of the chord, as was placed earlier.

 G major chord inversions

-Chord inversions are when we take the chord shape or triad and rotate it, but when they are expressed in sheet music or on a chord chart we often will see a different symbol.
-The symbol we see will be the name of the chord, indication of whether it is major or minor, and then a separate note written underneath in order to express whether it is written in first inversion or second inversion.
-These are common in a G major chord progression piano.
+The symbol we see will be the name (letter) of the chord, indication of whether it is major or minor, and then a separate note written underneath in order to express whether it is written in first inversion or second inversion..

 G/B – first inversion

-The first inversion is for whenever a chord is underneath the third of the chord, and the root is instead placed on the top of the chord, making sure to keep the fingers together.
-Be careful because as the chords start to rotate many of the stretches will become unplayable for each hand unless the fingering changes.
-The fingerings for left and right hand are different for each inversion.
+The first inversion is for when the root note is instead placed on the top of the chord.
+Be careful, because as the chords start to rotate you’ll need to change the fingering.
+The fingerings for left and right hand are also different for each inversion.